JaykeMeijer/e-BoekhoudenFixer/README.md

 - Allow a day to be minimized, hiding the entries of that day
 - Shortcut buttons to show just current day, week and month
 - Button per day to add entries for that day
+- Allow timeframe selection box at the top to be minimized, as this takes up almost half of the page

 ## Installation